Joseph Tarka

-Senator Joseph Sarwuan Tarka (1932–1980) was a Nigerian politician from Benue State and a former minister for Transport and then Communications under General Yakubu Gowon.
+Senator Joseph Sarwuan Tarka CFR (10 July 1932 – 30 March 1980) was a Nigerian politician from Benue State and a former minister for Transport and then Communications under General Yakubu Gowon.
 He was one of the founding members of the United Middle Belt Congress, a political organization dedicated to protecting and advocating for the country's Middle Belt.

 Background

-Tarka was born on 10 July 1932 in Igbor, Benue State to the family of Tarka Nachi and Ikpa Anyam.
+Tarka was born on 10 July 1932 in Igbor, Benue State.
+He was the son of Tarka Nachi and Ikpa Anyam.
 His father was a village teacher of Tiv origin who later became a headmaster and then chief in Mbakor, Gboko area.
 He attended Native Authority Primary School, Gboko and Katsina Ala Middle School.
 After completing his education, he became a teacher at Katsina-Ala Middle School before going on to further studies at Bauchi Rural Science School.
 He was a member of the Tiv Native Authority Staff Union and of the Northern Teachers Association.

+While still working as a teacher, Tarka became interested in politics, drawing inspiration primarily from the radical intellectual Sa'adu Zungur, the writings of Abubakar Tafawa Balewa, and the speeches of Nnamdi Azikiwe.